dwightvj/PIC16B-Project/README.md

 **Ethics**

 Because we have not found a dataset encompassing all possible dog breeds or animal species, there would be an inherent bias against the less common breeds or species.
 Since these data sets focus on what would most likely be seen, they tend to focus on more popular dog breeds/animal species.
 Therefore, since our project would use data sets that do not include more rare types of animals, these species would not be accounted for.
 However, since our plan is to show a list of possible species, we would hope that this would influence the user to seek more information about similar animals in physical appearance.

+**Tentative Timeline**

+By week 6, we hope to have the image recognition model working.
+By week 8, we hope to have the web scraping and facts/resource/link collection program working.
+By week 10, we hope to put everything together onto the web app and add final features.